 It’s important to remember that humans must continue to value themselves more than AI.
 If we use it to support our creativity, it can be transformative.
 If we start valuing it above ourselves, we risk losing the very authenticity that makes us human.

 That belief also extends to relationships and emotional connection—something I explore in my upcoming book, How to Date an AI Bot.
 As AI relationships become more common, I see fascinating parallels with asexuality.
-Many asexuals have deep, emotionally fulfilling relationships without physical intimacy.
+Many asexuals have deep, emotionally fulfilling relationships without sex.
 Similarly, people forming emotional connections with AI could help normalize and validate the idea that intimacy doesn’t have to be sexual to be real.
 It’s an evolving space that could reshape how society perceives love, identity, and companionship.

 What has been the response of the users/consumers towards your venture?